-The Bible teaches that the first 10 percent of all that we get should be given back to God in recognition that all of it comes from him.
+The Bible teaches that the tithe--at least the first 10%--of all that we get should be given back to God in recognition that all of it comes from him.

-This is the most basic, fundamental premise of all stewardship-present in literally the first stories in the Bible.
+This is the most basic, fundamental premise of stewardship--present in literally the first stories in the Bible.

-- God told Cain and Abel, the first two sons of Adam and Eve, that they were to give the firstfruits of their produce or their livestock to him.
+God told Cain and Abel, the first 2 sons of Adam and Eve, that they were to give the first fruits of their produce or their livestock to him.
 Abel did that, but Cain, by contrast, waited to the end, after everything had come in and all his needs were met, and then gave God some of the leftovers.
-God accepted Abel's offering and rejected Cain's. - Sometimes people say, "Well, Pastor, you know, "the tithe" isn't in the New Testament; the "tithe" is part of Old Testament law and we're no longer under the law; we're under grace." - And I always say, "Yes, but the firstfruits principle on which the tithe is based precedes the Law."
-Not just with Cain and Abel: Abraham, hundreds of years before the Law was given, gave God the tithe, or first 10 percent, of what God gave to him. - Jesus himself endorses it in Matthew 23:23.
+God accepted Abel's offering and rejected Cain's.

+Sometimes people say, "Well, pastor, you know, "the tithe" isn't in the NT; the "tithe" is part of OT law and we're no longer under the law, we're under grace."

+- And I always say, "Yes, but the firstfruits principle on which the tithe is based precedes the Law."
+And not just with Cain and Abel: Abraham, hundreds of years before the Law was given, gave God the tithe, the first 10%, of everything God gave to him. - Jesus himself endorses it in Matthew 23:23.
 It's the most basic giving principle in the Bible.

-In fact, this is interesting: Whenever Scripture talks about our firstfruits, it doesn't even use the language of "give"; it says "bring."
-We BRING the firstfruit back to God, not give it to him.
+In fact, this is interesting: whenever Scripture talks about our first fruits, it doesn't even use the language of "give," it says "bring."
+We BRING the first fruit back to God, not give it to him.

-• You say, "What's the difference between bringing and giving?"
-Well, when you "give" something to someone, the implication is that it's yours and you are choosing to give it to them.
-But that's not the language you use if you've borrowed something from someone else and they ask for
+- You say, "Well, what's the difference between bringing and giving?"
+When you "give" something to someone, the implication is that it's yours and you are choosing to give it to them. - But that's not the language you'd use if you've borrowed something from someone else and they'd asked for it back.
+If I borrowed your car and later you say, "Hey, I'd like that car back!" and I say, "OK, I'll come by later and donate this car to you!"
+You'd say, "You can't donate that to me; it already belongs to me.
+I want you to BRING it back to me."

-- it back.
-If I borrowed your car and later you say, "Hey, I'd like that car back!"
-I don't say, "OK, I'll come by later and donate this car to you!"
-You'd say, "You can't donate that to me.
-It already belongs to me.
-I want you to BRING it back to me." - That's how God talks about the firstfruits.
-In Malachi, God said that not to bring it back to him is like stealing from him: Malachi 3:8: "Will a man rob God?
+That's how God talks about the firstfruits.
+In Malachi God said that NOT to bring it back to him is like stealing from him: Malachi 3:8: "Will a man rob God?
 Yet you are robbing me!"
 "How do we rob you?" you ask.
 "By not bringing the tithe and the contributions.
 9 You are suffering under a curse, yet you-the whole nation-are still robbing me.
 10 Bring the full tithe into the storehouse so that there may be food in my house.

 A lot of people resent whenever God talks about the tithe.
 "Why you always gotta be messing with my money, God?"
-But honestly, y'all, that just shows how out of touch we are with who it all ultimately belongs to.
+But, honestly, y'all, that just shows how out of touch we are with who it all ultimately belongs to.